Garlic & Sapphire is written by a team of bloggers who are passionate about gardening, cooking, flowers and floristry.

 “I was fortunate to grow up on a farm in rural Australia.
 My earliest memories are of being out in the garden or in the kitchen with my mother or grandmother.
 Raised vegetarian (my grandparents and parents are vegies) I started eating meat in my twenties but then became vegan in 2012.
 Now I focus on creating wholesome plant based recipes using seasonal produce.
 When we bought our first house in 2010 I was bit by the gardening bug.
 After attending many courses with Sarah Raven at Perch Hill my garden is looking amazing.”

-If you would like to write for our blog, please get in contact via a Facebook message or Twitter DM.
+If you would like to write for our blog, or you would like to contact one of our previous bloggers, please get in contact via a Facebook message or Twitter DM.